ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

-If we look closely at the instance data for the source maps we indeed see that all such loops are closed:
+If we look closely at the maps we indeed see that all such loops are closed:

 ```{image} assets/Ch3/ReflexiveFadethrough.gif
 :alt: Whoopsy!